Polonaise: Outside Poland

+France

-The polonaise or polonez, was first introduced in the 17th century in French courts, although the form originated in Poland and was very popular throughout Europe.
-This dance in 3/4 metre was designed to entertain the French royal court.
+The polonaise was introduced in the 17th century in French courts, although the form originated in Poland and was very popular throughout Europe.
+This dance in 3/4 meter was designed to entertain the French royal court.
 The term polonaise was used over the term polonez at the start of the 18th century.

-Princess Anna Maria of Saxony
+Saxony

-Princess Anna Maria of Saxony collected sheet music for polonaises throughout her life time, collecting over 350.
-Her collection was focused on the finest examples of instrumentation.
+Princess Anna Maria of Saxony collected sheet music for polonaises throughout her life time, collecting over 350, which was focused on the finest examples of instrumentation.

 Maluku

 The polones (from either the Dutch polonez, or possibly the Portuguese polonesa) is a common feature of wedding receptions in Maluku.
-A loosely-defined group dance, it typically resembles a country dance or cèilidh, or in some cases a line dance.
+A loosely defined group dance, it typically resembles a country dance or cèilidh, or in some cases a line dance.